 Boxing and Judo have been an essential part of the combat sports family in the Olympic games.
-The two have many more differences than they have in common, but they often draw from the same talent pool, so it’s worth knowing what they offer.
+The two have more differences than things in common, but they often draw from the same talent pool, so it’s worth knowing what they offer.

-Boxing is a combat sport in which two opponents fight with only their fists under a set of rules.
-In contrast, Judo is a martial art and sport centered on throwing and controlling the opponent on the ground.
+Boxing is a striking combat sport where two opponents fight only using their fists and aim to knock out or outscore the opponent.
+In contrast, Judo is a grappling martial art and sport all about throwing and controlling the opponent on the ground.

-A night and day difference, you would say, and you would be right.
-Both, however, have a lot to offer, and the easy choice would be to train in both and develop a well-rounded unarmed fighting skill set.
-I am guessing the single sentence answer is not sufficient for you, so let’s dive in at these fine combat sports in more detail.
+A night and day difference, one would say, and would be right.
+Both, however, have a lot to offer, and the right choice would be to train in both and develop a well-rounded unarmed fighting skill set.
+The single-sentence answer is likely not sufficient for you, so let’s dive into these fine combat sports in more detail.

-This results in a particular type of combat that requires both creativity and precision.
-Because of the emphasis on tactics and strategy at the higher levels of competition, boxing is affectionately referred to as “the sweet science.”
+This results in a particular type of combat requiring both creativity and precision.
+Because of the emphasis on tactics and strategy at the higher levels of competition, boxing is affectionately called “the sweet science.”

 Fist fighting is one of the oldest sports globally, and we have evidence of a form of boxing from ancient Egypt dating back to around 3000 BC.

 Judo is a grappling-based martial art and combat sport, with the object of throwing the opponent to the ground, immobilizing or submitting him.
-In the traditional form, there were even some strikes included and defense against them.
+In the traditional form, there was a small striking element.
 Still, the focus has always been on throwing and ground control.

-Judo was created by Japanese martial arts master Jugoro Kano.
+Japanese martial arts master Jigoro Kano created Judo.
 He transformed his skills and knowledge of traditional jiu-jitsu into what became Judo.
-He created his art in 1880 with one main motto in mind- maximum efficiency with minimum effort.
+Kano created his art around 1880 with one main motto in mind- maximum efficiency with minimum effort.

-His creation’s philosophy and training methodology became the blueprint for almost all modern Japanese martial arts that were created in the 20th century.
+His creation’s philosophy and training methodology became the blueprint for almost all modern Japanese martial arts created in the 20th century.

-Essential for success in Judo is breaking the opponent’s balance.
-Many of the throws are done by manipulating the center of gravity of yourself and the opponent.
-And on the receiving end, a key element is effectively breaking the falls.
+Essential for success in Judo is the principle of breaking the opponent’s balance, called kuzushi.
+All throws are done by manipulating the center of gravity of the opponent.
+On the receiving end, a key element is effectively breaking the falls.

-Judo is part of the Olympics and sports Judo took away many of the things that were integral parts of the martial art of Judo.
-The Olympic committee gradually implemented rules that should have made the sport “more exciting,” but in reality, bastardized the noble martial art into a husk of what it once was.
+Judo is part of the Olympics, and the sports ruleset took away many integral pieces of the martial art.
+The Olympic committee gradually implemented rules aiming to make the sport “more exciting,” but in reality, reduced the noble martial art into a husk of what it once was.

-The only submissions currently permitted are straight arm locks and chokes (which are strictly regulated in what is allowed).
-The most controversial rule that changed sports judo was the ban f touching the legs of the opponent while throwing or defending.
+The only submissions currently permitted are straight arm locks and chokes (but not all chokes).
+The most controversial rule that changed sports judo was the ban on touching the legs of the opponent while throwing or defending.

 Key Differences Between Boxing and Judo